andreaaspesidev/concept-os/docs/FlashMemory.md

             - If none is found, then just **erase** the page and terminate the procedure.
             - Otherwise, move to point *2.3*.

-    3. Write the flash page number of the target page being swapped in the beginning of the swap page (`PAGE_NUM`).
+    3. *If not already done, write the flash page number of the target page being swapped in the beginning of the swap page (`PAGE_NUM`)*.
 Return to `START_HEADER`.
 Read and decode it, then execute the following steps.
 Repeat this point (*2.3*) for each header after this, until the end of page is reached and move to point *3*.
         - If `allocated_block`, copy the whole block (header + data) as a fragment with (`FRGM_TARGET <= PG.POS`, `FRGM_SIZE <= MIN(BH.SIZE,PG.REMAINING_SIZE)`, `FRGM_DATA <= PG[PG.POS..FRGM_SIZE]`).
         - If `free_block`, just skip this fragment: `PG.POS += PG.BLOCK_SIZE`.
         - If `freed_block`, skip the fragment (*it's the only block allowed on this type, and we are erasing it*)